aaronlio/aaronlio/README.md

 - 👋 Hi, I’m @aaronlio

+- 🌱 I’m currently studying Engineering Science at the University of Toronto.

 - 👀 I’m interested in Biomedical Engineering, more specifically, topics like:
   - Signal Processing,
   - BCI,